wajdg/ai-powered-website-for-diagnosing-ilness-based-on-daily-habits-/README.md

 # PULSAI ai-powered-website-for-diagnosing-ilness-based-on-daily-habits-
-a simple ai powered website with paython focusing on tracking habits and advicing lifestyle change AI-Powered Health Site
+a simple ai powered website with python focusing on tracking habits and advicing lifestyle change AI-Powered Health Site
 A simple and smart web app that helps users track their health and get AI-based insights using FastAPI.